AElfProject/frontend-tutorials/src/content/tutorial/dao-dapp/express-app/3-connect-wallet/content.md

 ---
 type: lesson
-title: Connect Wallet Integration
+title: Connect wallet with aelf-sdk
 template: dao-dapp
 slug: connect-wallet-integration
 focus: /HomeDAO.tsx
 ---

-### Write Connect Wallet Function
+### Write Connect wallet with aelf-sdk

-Now, we'll write the Function for connect Portkey Wallet with out DAO dApp so Follow the Below steps.
+Now, we'll write the Function for Create and Import Portkey Wallet using aelf-sdk with out DAO dApp so Follow the Below steps.

 1. Open the `HomeDAO.tsx` file.